 Difference Between Money Market and Capital Market: 12 Diff

-Differences between money market and capital market: Generally we think that both capital and money markets are same.
+Differences between money market and capital market: Generally we think that both capital and money markets are the same.
 But both the terms are different.
-In this article, let’s know here the difference between money market and capital market based on nature, functions, liquidity, funds security, profitability, role, and types of investors.
-We have also discussed below about the difference between money market and capital market based on their purposes, investment period, capital or types of funds, and return on investment (ROI).
+In this comprehensive article, we have explored the difference between the money market and the capital market based on nature, functions, liquidity, funds security, profitability, role, and types of investors.
+You will also learn below about the difference between the money market and capital market based on their purposes, investment period, capital or types of funds, and return on investment (ROI).
 We have discussed about 12 parameters on which money market and capital market are differentiated below.

 Table of Contents